 Bill wants to travel to places he has never seen (that is just about anywhere) and I want to combine our travel to visit family (we have family all over this country that we need to see)!
 Bill likes a slow pace, easy-going, no hassles, no schedules, no obligations.
-I love life in the fast lane, so much to do in so little time and I am an organization freak!
+I love life in the fast lane, so much to do in so little time and I am an organizational freak!
 Give me a schedule and I flourish!

 Do you see any possible conflicts?
 But after over 36 years together, we have learned to dance in the kitchen (he is the cook and I am the cleaner upper) and in our travels.
 Caveat – I can’t keep tune to the beat of any music, so I am not talking ballroom dancing!
 I just figured out how to pace myself to him, while keeping myself otherwise occupied or rather, out of his way as he whips up our dinner in 15 minutes or less!

 This past week in Colorado was only our second really exciting trip in the past six years – since I retired.
 Until this week, one of our best and a rarity, was to celebrate our 35th anniversary with our daughter and new son-in-law on a cruise.
 In fact, as we look back, we have not taken many week-long vacations!
 We’ve actually only had about 5 one week vacations in all those decades.
 We got into a habit of long weekends, three or four days.
 Why?
 Because we are workaholics and just did not feel we could “afford” to take more time off!